 Once upon a time when I was in school, I used to wait for the Nirma Jingle on Vividh Bharti that used to come at dot 7:55 AM which used to be my signal to rush to school.
-While I used to getting ready for the school, I used to listen ‘Bhoole Bisre Geet’ and ‘Sangeet Sarita’ and later during the day used to go to bed listening to ‘Chayageet’.
+While I used to getting ready for the school, I used to listen ‘Bhoole Bisre Geet’ and ‘Sangeet Sarita’.
+Later during the day used to go to bed listening to ‘Chayageet’.
 Some of the other favourite programs were ‘Fauji Bhaiyon ke liye Jaymala’, with a Vishesh Jaymala on Saturday (I think it was Saturday) and ‘Cibaca Geetmala’.

-I happened to listen to an interview of a Rakeysh Mehra, the famous film maker on TV and on Vividh Bharti, and what they got out of the guy was at two different ends of the continuum, and it was all a function of the questions thrown at him along with the seriousness and sincerity with which they were asked.
-The TV anchors can’t go beyond ‘How do you feel to be so successful (as if you can feel bad about it)?’, ‘How does it feel like to be working with … (as if you can feel bad about the team that made you successful, despite whatever you share with them)?’, ‘Let us show you what the man on the street has to say about you (followed by all the tailored quotes)’.
+I happened to listen to an interview of a Rakeysh Mehra, the famous film maker on TV and on Vividh Bharti.
+What they got out of the guy was at two different ends of the continuum.
+It was all a function of the questions thrown at him along with the seriousness and sincerity with which they were asked.
+The TV anchors can’t go beyond ‘How do you feel to be so successful (as if you can feel bad about it)?’.
+‘How does it feel like to be working with … (as if you can feel bad about the team that made you successful, despite whatever you share with them)?’.
+‘Let us show you what the man on the street has to say about you (followed by all the tailored quotes)’.

-The more I am listening to Vividh Bharti, more I am falling in love with it, all over again… or it is just that ‘you never get out of love with your first love’?
+The more I am listening to Vividh Bharti, more I am falling in love with it, all over again… Or it is just that ‘you never get out of love with your first love’?